brabect1/sta_basics_course/doc/sta_basics_course.rst

   In *timing check* calculations the slack is typically calculated as time of *data required* less time of *data arrival* (i.e. ``slack = Trequire - Tarrive``).
 In case of a hold check, this difference will come out negative when the hold constraint is met (see the above figure) .
-However, by its definition a negative *slack* indicates a violation and so the hold slack is reported as the negated outcome of the previous formula.
+However, by its definition a negative *slack* indicates a violation and so the hold slack is reported as the negated outcome of the slack formula.

 Examples
 ........